This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to

 Taj Mahal, one of the new 7 wonders of the world, sits on the right bank of the Yamuna river in the North Indian city of Agra.
 The magnificent marble structure tells the love story of Emperor Shah Jahan and his much-beloved wife Mumtaz Mahal, who died during the birth of their 14th child.
 In 1632 he commissioned the construction of the Taj Mahal to house her tomb and 11 years later the main mausoleum was completed.

 In 1983 Taj Mahal was recognized as a UNESCO World Heritage Site for being the jewel of Muslim art in India.
 Every year, between 7 and 8 million visitors pass through the gates to marvel at the structure that is by many considered to be the most beautiful building in the world.

-We spent two nights at Radisson Blu Agra which is within a 15-minute walking distance of the East gate.
+We spent two nights at Radisson Blu Agra, located within a 15-minute walking distance of the East gate.
 I wouldn’t normally choose to stay in a large hotel chain like that, but I just couldn’t resist their rooftop pool with a view of the Taj Mahal (which I for some strange reason forgot to photograph?)!
 If you prefer something a bit cheaper and homier check out The Coral Court Homestay.

 Before we get to the Taj Mahal photography tips, let’s take a look at some important information you should know before you go.

 According to Wikipedia, Agra features a semi-arid bordering on a humid subtropical climate with extremely hot and dry weather during summer.
 In fact, Agra has a reputation for being one of the hottest cities in India.
 Typically, the temperature from April to June can reach up to 50°c.
 Travelers may be more prone to dehydration and heatstroke during this period, so remember to stay hydrated.